bharadwaj-raju/TextSuggest/README.md

     #ls

-when typed into a TextSuggest window, will insert output of `ls`
+when typed into a TextSuggest window, will insert output of `ls`.

 #### Custom words + Commands